Node.js Buffer Operations: Views, Copies, and Memory Ownership

 |---|---|

-The fix is to sever the link between the small byte range you need and the larger backing store.
-The way to do that is with a copy.
+The fix is to remove the reference relationship between the small byte range you need and the larger backing store.
+You do that by copying the bytes.
+This version returns a view -

 function createView(parent) {